Flithor/EzDbDataComparer/README.md

 Easy to find target database data changing!

+Very convenient when analyzing third-party software database changes!

+I didn't find the same type of public tool, so I made this.

+!!
 Database schema should not changed

 Accept: